 - For budgets with a little more wiggle room, the following paid platforms are available: Hyperise and segment

 At the end of the day, the ways your company chooses to implement content personalization should be a reflection on your values, beliefs, and motivations.
-Look deeply into your current marketing channels, and decide what your goals are in pursuing customization in the first place.
+Overall, look deeply into your current marketing channels, and decide what your goals are in pursuing customization in the first place.
 Are you looking to boost engagement?
 Awareness?
 What about affiliation?
-Remember that a good game plan is always the starting point of a successful marketing campaign.
+Keep in mind that a good game plan is always the starting point of a successful marketing campaign.

 Ready to get out there and personalize some content?
 Happy optimization!